srnichols/StampsPattern/docs/ARCHITECTURE_GUIDE.md

 # 🏗️ Azure Stamps Pattern - Enterprise Architecture Guide (CAF/WAF Compliant)

----

-> **Executive Summary:**
-> This guide provides a comprehensive technical dive into the **enterprise-grade Azure Stamps Pattern** (96/100 CAF/WAF compliance), covering zero-trust security, automated governance, AI-driven operations, and monitoring.
-It is designed for architects, developers, IT leaders, and security professionals building scalable, compliant, and resilient Azure solutions.

----
+Quick summary
+A concise tour of the Azure Stamps Pattern architecture—layers, flows, and core decisions—so you can design, build, and scale compliant multi-tenant systems with confidence.

+- What’s inside: Architecture layers, traffic flow, security, monitoring, scaling principles
+- Best for: Architects, developers, IT leaders, and security teams
+- Outcomes: Clear mental model, reference diagrams, and practical design guidance

 ## 👤 Who Should Read This Guide?